wingspan/kendo-dynamic-crud-form/README.md

       "modifiedDate": 1361911170254
     }

-this is a self contained single page app that needs no backend.
-There are ajax calls that are mocked out with Mockjax (see `myapp/mocks.js`).

-This form editor loosely follows the MVVM design pattern, though it does not use data binding.
-When you click submit, form changes will persist to a Backbone.Model.
-The backbone model could be wired up to sync to a RESTful backend, or the application could listen to events on the model and make an arbitrary request, or the application could add <form> html to the page that can submit the form.
+## how to run

+serve up test.html right off the filesystem with your favorite HTTP server, for example `python -m SimpleHTTPServer`.

 From the javascript console, try these commands while watching the live DOM:

      window.crudFormView.model.get('tmfItemId')
      window.crudFormView.model.set('tmfItemId', 42)
      window.crudFormView.model.get('tmfItemId')

+## details

+this is a self contained single page app; There are ajax calls that are mocked out with Mockjax (see `myapp/mocks.js`).

+This form editor loosely follows the MVVM design pattern, though it does not use data binding.
+When you click submit, form changes will persist to a Backbone.Model.
+The backbone model could be wired up to sync to a RESTful backend, or the application could listen to events on the model and make an arbitrary request, or the application could add <form> html to the page that can submit the form.

 Code is proof of concept and does some bad things, like mutating DOM while attached.